yurichan28/torrench/README.md

 * [LICENCE](https://github.com/kryptxy/torrench#licence)

 ## ABOUT
-Torrench is a command-line program that fetches torrents and displays results **within console window**.
-It does this by scrapping torrent-hosting websites.
-Once torrent results are fetched, torrench can further fetch torrent details as well.
-Details include torrent Description, comments, as well as download link/file.
+Torrench is a command-line program to search torrents (and torrent details) from various torrent-hosting websites.
+The following websites are supported:
+1. linuxtracker.org - Download linux distros ISO torrents **[default]**
+2. The Pirate Bay (TPB)**\*** (Please read below about its usage)
+3. More to come...

 It's compatible under **Linux and Windows** operating systems.

-#### Websites Supported
-Following websites are supported:
-1. linuxtracker.org - Download linux distros ISO torrents **[default]**
-2. The Pirate Bay (TPB) - [REQUIRES CONFIGURATION.
-READ CAREFULLY BEFORE USING](https://github.com/kryptxy/torrench#should-i-use-thepiratebay) (Example below)

-#### Using ThePirateBay(TPB)
+#### \* Using The Pirate Bay(TPB)
 By default, searching thepiratebay (TPB) from torrench is disabled.
-Some configuration is required to be done by user to enable TPB.
-But, before moving to configuration, note the following:
+It needs to be configured, and can be enabled easily using a config file (provided below).
+But, before moving to configuration, please note the following:

 * Using TPB in many countries is illegal.
 Using TPB can get you into un-intended troubles (e.g notices/block from ISP).
 Read [Legal issues](https://en.wikipedia.org/wiki/The_Pirate_Bay#Legal_issues)
 * Neither I, nor the tool will be held responsible for any action taken against user for using TPB from torrench.
 * [Examples](https://github.com/kryptxy/torrench#illegal-searches-should-not-be-practiced)
+* That's it.
+Please see [Configuration steps](https://github.com/kryptxy/torrench#thepiratebay-configuration) to enable TPB.

 ---